Life insurance for employers

 There are fees and charges associated with variable life insurance contracts, including mortality and risk charges, a front-end load, administrative fees, investment management fees, surrender charges and charges for optional riders.
 There are fees and charges associated with permanent life insurance, including, but not limited to, insurance charges, surrender charges, a front-end load and administrative charges.

-AXA Equitable and its affiliates do not provide legal or tax advice.
+Equitable and its affiliates do not provide legal or tax advice.
 Clients must rely on their own advisors on these matters.